-The Energy Efficiency Council, formally the Energy and Efficiency Resource Management Council, was established by statute in 2006 to provide oversight of the state's ratepayer-funded energy efficiency programs.
+The Rhode Island Energy and Efficiency Resource Management Council (EERMC), otherwise known more simply as "The Energy Efficiency Council" was established by statute in 2006 to provide oversight of the state's ratepayer-funded energy efficiency programs.
 The Council includes fifteen appointed members that represent the interests of homeowners, renters, workers, businesses, municipalities, and the environment.

-Rhode Island has been a leader in energy efficiency in North America.
-The Council is a key driver of that success, providing technical expertise and informed stakeholder input that shapes energy strategy, planning, and implementation.
+Rhode Island is a leader in energy efficiency in North America.
+The Council is a key driver of that success, providing technical expertise and informed stakeholder input that shapes energy strategy, planning, and implementation in Rhode Island.